mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/custom-daggy.md

 ```
 <!-- tabs:end -->

 ?> Honestly if you're the type of person that thinks the `switch` is better and more readable then you're a nonsense person.
+I'm sorry you had to hear it from me.

 There is, unfortunately, more benefit to using the `switch` instead of the `object` literal in this case because of the default case (which you can handle if you wrote a better mechanism for it like: https://tinyurl.com/qpc6r2c).